kamperh/bucktsong_segmentalist/readme.md

 Preliminaries
 -------------
+Obtain all the datasets as described in the Datasets section described above.
 Install all the standalone dependencies (see Dependencies section below).
 Then clone the required GitHub repositories into `../src/` as follows: